Quickstart

 On first login, a default app is created automatically.
 You can create your own app in the next step.

 Section titled “3.
-Create an app”Secrets in OpaqueVault are organized by app — so DATABASE_URL for my-saas never collides with DATABASE_URL from another project.
+Create an app and environment”Secrets in OpaqueVault are organized by app (a project namespace) and environment (production, staging, dev, etc.).
+DATABASE_URL in my-saas/production never collides with DATABASE_URL in another project or another env.

 Section titled “4.
 Store secrets”ov secret set DATABASE_URLov secret set STRIPE_SECRET_KEYov secret set OPENAI_API_KEYOpaqueVault prompts for each value (input is hidden), encrypts it locally with a fresh DEK, and stores only the ciphertext on the server.